African Meeting House

 Meeting House on Nantucket is the island’s most vivid

-reminder of a thriving nineteenth-century African American community.
+reminder of a thriving 19th-century African American community.
 Erected

 in the 1820s by the African Baptist Society (of which Captain Absalom Boston